venkata-devi/API-functional-testing/README.md

 2. If we want to extract multiple values from responce we can mention with the sapration of enter (ALT+enter) example: result.id
 _meta.code

+## Reports:
+In application.properties we have mention the path "Report= ./Reports/" with this Reports folder will be created in that location and reports will be saved with the time stamp as a reports name and based on the environement (Reports-> QA -> current time stamp report file)